antogypt/antogypt.github.io/index.md

 # DNI

-**TMEs and not lesbians ask before following!! (current followers, tme lesbians and transfems that aren't lesbians are okay)**
+**TMEs and not lesbians ask before following!! (current followers and people whom i followed first are ok)**
 * fit the basic criteria
 * radinclus
 * nsfw account